Weekly Summary 1 - Climate change, Twitter and FB, and, is Jeff Bezos no longer CEO?

 One of the ways through which creators make money are paid newsletters, which is why Twitter acquired Revue, and why Facebook is reportedly building their own newsletter tool.

 We are yet to see the effects of these moves, however for Twitter, this looks as a good move - the platform wants to leverage their rich community of creators, explains product lead Kayvon Beykpour in a blog post.
-It should also suit their platform more - because of the “you post publically by default” approach.
+It should also suit their platform more - because of the "you post publically by default" approach.
+As for Mark Zuckerberg's company it is likely both an extension of their news offering, and a move support independent creators together with Facebook Gaming and Facebook's video service.
+It's likely it might be simply aimed to copy Twitter's feature, as critics point out.

 The turn of events is is quite ironic, as the creative industry was hit really hard; only the airlines seem to be affected more; at least in the EU